NATURAL SCIENCES COUNCIL CONSTITUTION

 1.5 A member cannot be compelled to vote and has the right to abstain if the member is present for a vote.
 If a member has direct personal interests in the matter up for a vote that can result in a conflict of interest, that member is obligated to abstain from the vote.
 If a member chooses to abstain from the vote, this does not count as a vote and cannot affect the outcome of the vote.

 2.1 Mandatory membership semester fees may be established by the Executive Committee at the beginning of each school year.
 Membership fees shall be paid by the deadline set by the Financial Director for that semester.
 Special consideration for exemption or payment plans will be given by the Financial Director to members upon request.

-2.2 To be considered as an active member in good standing and eligible for membership benefits, a member must fulfill the points requirements set forth by the Administrative Director every points period.
+2.2 To be considered as an active member in good standing and eligible for membership benefits, a member must fulfill the points requirements set forth by the Membership Director every points period.

 2.6 The Executive Committee will select members within the first three weeks of each semester.
 The Selection Committee shall be chaired by the Vice President.
 The Vice President will choose the other officers that will be included on the committee.
 Interested parties will submit applications and then the Selection Committee will decide who receives an interview.
 From the group that receives interviews the Selection Committee will decide who makes it into the Council.
 Members shall be given a member folder at the beginning of each long session that will contain information regarding Council activities and responsibilities.
 Basic forms to be included in the member folder include the Constitution, general Council information, a calendar of events, points information, and anything else the Vice President decides to include.
 It is suggested that members bring this folder with them to all NSC meetings and office hours.